panchul/workspace/doc/Career.md

 shadow write for your bosses and then see them taking all the credit without mentioning you exist.

-It is ok to explore and make the best of it, but what will be in YOUR best interests is to find a direc-hire FTE job somewhere else and leave faster than your middleman could spell 'counteroffer'.
+It is ok to explore and make the best of it, but what will be in YOUR best interests is to find a direct-hire FTE job somewhere else and leave faster than your middleman could spell 'counteroffer'.

 One more thing, once you are the boss, try being honest and compassionate to the contractors if you do need to hire them.